ProteinDesignLab/protpardelle-1c/README.md

 ### `hotspots`

-For multichain / binder generation, a comma-delimited string with format `{chain_id}_{residue_index}`.
+For multichain / binder generation, a comma-delimited string with format `{chain_id}{residue_index}`.

 ### `ssadj`

-For fold-conditioning, the stems of the output files from running `scripts/make_secstruc_adj.py`, adapted from RFdiffusion.
+For fold-conditioning, the stems of the output files from running the `make_secstruc_adj.py`, script from RFdiffusion.
 Per-residue secondary structure labels and per residue pair block adjacency contact info are encoded as conditioning inputs.
 Fold-conditional model weights will be released at a later date.

 # Training